Blackboards, The Sex Pistols, Britpop, Diana, Sgt. Pepper and me

 Me and Princess Diana

 In a chic/relaxed Italian restaurant in Covent Garden.
-I was painting their boards in a corner of the restaurant.
+I was painting their blackboards in a corner of the restaurant.
 They had a lot of boards, I was working there all day.
-The evening crowd was beginning to come in, and the restaurant was filling up.
+I had worked through the lunch crowd coming and going, the evening crowd was beginning to come in, and the restaurant was filling up.
 I offered to come back the next day, as I was taking up a seating space.
 They said it was fine to stay, it was a talking point, me painting, and they wanted them finished.
 It’s filling up more and more, their staff giving me reassuring looks that it’s all fine (my father was a chef and restaurateur – I grew up in that world).
 The tables are tightly placed, with a long padded bench against a wall shared between the tables.
 There is one last free table next to me.

 A large group comes in, and are seated next to me.
 There is a little bit of a fuss going on in the restaurant, it appears a regular, who is also famous, is in the room.